Chalwk/JeriCraftDocs/docs/guides/Jobs.md

     - Mining ores like coal, iron, gold, diamond, and emerald
     - Excavating underground resources
 - **Rewards:**
-    - Earn money for every ore you mine.
+    - Earn gold coins for every ore you mine.
     - Receive experience and bonuses for finding rare ores like diamonds and emeralds.

 ---